How Do I Know if a Church or Person Is Safe for Me?

 Now what I realize, particularly having dealt with thousands of people in abusive relationships in the church, is that the vast majority of time, the most unsafe people are the people from the church who are trying to help, because here is what I’ve seen.
 If a man and a woman from a church walk into a pastor’s office for marital counseling, before they ever sit down, the woman is ninety percent responsible for the problem.

 NATALIE: You’re right.

-NATALIE: I am 100% in agreement with that.
+NATALIE: I am one-hundred percent in agreement with that.

 NATALIE: Yeah, that is profoundly wicked.